TerioO/React-Native-Firebase-App/README.md

-# React Native - Project 1
+# React Native Firebase App

 #### This is my first React Native project
 The project is a React Native app containing 3 pages: